 GLT's three audio streams bring you a wide variety of NPR news and talk programs, award-winning local news coverage, and curated music.

 The "main channel" stream is what listeners in central Illinois hear over the air on 89.1 and 103.5 FM.
-Weekdays, the daytime schedule is anchored by our homegrown, daily newsmagazine, GLT's Sound Ideas, along with NPR standards like Morning Edition, On Point, Here & Now, and All Things Considered.
+Weekdays, the daytime schedule is anchored by our homegrown, daily newsmagazine, GLT's Sound Ideas, along with NPR standards like Morning Edition, 1A, Here & Now, and All Things Considered.

 At night, we bring you focused music programs and a mix of hand-selected jazz that emphasizes beautiful melodies and rhythms that swing.
 Weekend mornings are filled with laughter (Wait, Wait, Don't Tell Me!, Ask Me Another), wonder (Radiolab, TED Radio Hour), and culture (Bullseye with Jesse Thorn, This American Life).
 Friday and Saturday nights, you'll hear the best combination of new and classic blues on planet Earth; Sunday nights feature "flexible folk" during Acousticity, blending folk, Celtric, bluegrass and other flavors of acoustic music.